TieDyedDevil/vumeter/README.md

 levels for a digital recording; use a peak program meter.
 This meter is best suited for evaluating perceptual program levels during playback.

+In addition to the meter, two indicators report SIGNAL and PEAK at levels greater than -56 dB and -1.5 dB, respectively.

 This code descends from original work by Martin Cameron.
 I've added text for labels on the scale and a logo, and have reworked the initialization code to (IMO) improve readability.